Contractor Financing for New Business Owners

 What financing options are typically harder for new contractors?

-Traditional bank term loans often require several years of history.
-Construction business loans from conventional lenders may have stricter requirements.
-Construction equipment financing and some contractor working capital products may be more accessible because they are secured or focus on recent activity.
+Traditional bank term loans often require several years of history and detailed financial statements going back two or more years.
+Construction business loans from conventional lenders may have stricter requirements around profitability, debt service coverage ratios, and tax return documentation.
+Construction equipment financing and some contractor working capital products may be more accessible because they are secured or focus on recent activity rather than multi-year history.

 What if a new contractor needs both equipment and operating funds?

 Some contractors use construction equipment financing for the machine and contractor working capital for mobilization and initial materials.
 The equipment loan preserves cash for day-to-day needs.
+The working capital bridges the gap between mobilization expenses and first payment from the client.
 For job start funding, see when a contractor needs working capital to start a job.

 How do new contractors build credit for future financing?